Canon S120 vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S120 and the E-1 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the S120 and E-1 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus E-1 Manual.

 So what is the bottom line?
 Is the Canon S120 better than the Olympus E-1 or vice versa?
 The listing below highlights the relative strengths of the two models.